Azure/azure-batch-software-entitlement/docs/build-guide.md

 ### Psake on Linux

-Support for running psake on Linux using PowerShell Core hasn't yet (as of September 2017) been released - the current release (v4.6.0, from March 2016) only runs on Windows.
+Support for running **psake** on Linux using PowerShell Core hasn't yet (as of September 2017) been released - the current release (v4.6.0, from March 2016) only runs on Windows.

-For builds to run on Linux, you'll need to [download](https://github.com/psake/psake/archive/master.zip) the current `master` branch from GitHub.
+For builds of the software entitlement SDK to run on Linux, you'll need to [download](https://github.com/psake/psake/archive/master.zip) the current `master` branch of psake from GitHub.

 Once downloaded, extract the zip file into the root of the repository as `./lib/psake` so that `bootstrap.ps1` will find the psake PowerShell module as `./lib/psake/psake.psm1`.